After Abram’s conquest and victory over the king of Elam, he stirred sleeplessly in the night, fearing retaliation.

 “Your descendants will be slaves, poorly treated and beaten down,” God said in the dream, “but I will punish the nation responsible.
-In the end they will know my might, and they will be adorned with great riches.”
-Then he said, “As for you, you’ll die at a ripe old age and will be buried in peace.”
+In the end, they will know my might, and they will inherit great riches.”
+Then He said, “As for you, you’ll die at a ripe old age and will be buried in peace.”

-Abram’s night terrors subsided, and he began to breathe easier.
+Abram’s night terrors subsided, and his breathing calmed.
 God appeared once more and said, “Your offspring will come back here and take the land in the fourth generation, for at that time the Amorites will have come to ruin because of their evil practices.”

-The sky was pitch black when a vision of a smoking firepot and a lighted torch passed between the carcasses.
-He said, “I give this land to your blood relations, from the Nile all the way to the Euphrates.”
-The sign of promise ignited, and the animal flesh was consumed in the holy fire.
+The sky went black, and a smoking firepot and a lighted torch passed between the carcasses.
+God said, “I give this land to your blood relations, from the Nile all the way to the Euphrates.”
+The pyre, the sign of God’s promise, was ignited, the animal flesh burned up in the holy fire.